ElusiveMonni/monni_docs/docs/guides/index.md

 ---
 **Below are all of our document guides for those of you that would like some more instructions on how to configure the bot.**

-Some of the these guides also contain a video version incase you prefer it over being solely text-based.
+Some of the these guides also contain a video version in case you prefer it over being solely text-based.

 ---